Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 Custom entries have their own enabled switch.
 The Custom language servers provider also has a global switch.
 Both must be enabled for an entry to match.
-Entries are persisted as JSON in application preferences and are read on each routing request, so add, edit, delete, and enable operations do not require an app restart.
+Entries are persisted as JSON in application preferences and are read on each routing request.
+Add, edit, delete, and enable operations do not require an app restart.

 The custom provider has priority `500`.
 A custom entry for `java`, for example, takes precedence over the bundled Java provider while that entry is enabled.
 Disable the entry to restore bundled routing.
 Only one custom entry can be enabled for a file extension.
 Saving or enabling another entry with an overlapping normalized extension disables its peers.
-This rule applies to custom entries; the normal priority router chooses the single runtime winner among custom, bundled, and plugin providers.
+This rule applies to custom entries;
+the normal priority router chooses the single runtime winner among custom, bundled, and plugin providers.

 Linked grammars do not change LSP semantics; they provide TextMate syntax highlighting and editing pairs around the LSP-backed editor.
 HTTPS grammar content is limited to 5 MB, cached by full URL, refreshed after seven days, and replaced only after successful parsing.
-When refresh fails, the last valid stale cache is used. `content://` permissions selected through the Android picker are retained;
-local sources are read directly on subsequent editor configuration.
+When refresh fails, the last valid stale cache is used. `content://` permissions selected through the Android picker are retained; local sources are read directly on subsequent editor configuration.

 Starter code is executable user configuration.
 It has the same filesystem and process permissions as Cosmic IDE.
 Remote plugin repositories must never populate or execute custom starter code without an